-The Subscriber is entitled to use one SWIFT Qualified Certificate.
 In case the old SWIFT Qualified Certificate is expired, revoked, or about to expire, a process enables the Subscriber to obtain a new one.
-The state "about to expire" is defined as the time-period 3 months before the Certificate will expire.
+The state "about to expire" is defined as the timeperiod 90 days before the Certificate will expire.

-2 Using the PKIX-CMP protocol
+&lt;sup>2 Using the PKIX-CMP protocol